tejaswini972/MCW-Security-baseline-on-Azure/Whiteboard design session/WDS trainer guide - Azure security privacy and compliance.md

     b.
 You can use Azure Monitor to do network testing and packet capture across virtual machines and virtual networks.

     c.
-Azure Monitor and Log Analytics can be leveraged to create queries across Azure event logging that will feed into PowerBI reports.
+Azure Monitor and Log Analytics can be leveraged to create queries across Azure event logging event data that will feed into PowerBI reports.

+    d.
+Azure Sentinel can be used to create alerts and cases for auto-assignment and investigation activities

 3. How will you monitor and audit Azure SQL?